Oil extends gains on OPEC+ supply discipline and demand prospects

 -

-Oil rose on Wednesday, supported by an OPEC+ decision to stick to its plan to restore supply to the market gradually and by the slow pace of nuclear talks between Iran and the United States.
+NEW YORK (Reuters) - Oil rose more than 1% on Wednesday, supported by a decision by OPEC and its allies to stick to its plan to gradually restore supply, along with the slow pace of nuclear talks between Iran and the United States.

-"The strong demand dynamics and likely delays in the Iran nuclear deal negotiations pushed oil prices above the much-watched $70 per barrel level," said Norbert Rucker, analyst at Swiss bank Julius Baer.

-"We expect oil prices to move well beyond $70 per barrel towards mid-year."
+"The oil market welcomed the OPEC+ decision to stick with its existing production plan, and in conjunction with positive global demand indications, prices are gaining further today," said Louise Dickson, Rystad Energy oil markets analyst.

-Expecting a recovery in demand, the Organization of the Petroleum Exporting Countries (OPEC) and its allies, together known as OPEC+, agreed on Tuesday to keep to their plan for a gradual easing of supply curbs through July.
+Expecting a recovery in demand, the Organization of the Petroleum Exporting Countries and its allies, together known as OPEC+, agreed on Tuesday to maintain their plan to gradually ease supply curbs through July.

-The OPEC+ meeting took only 20 minutes, the shortest in the group's history, indicating the unity among its members and their confidence in the market's recovery, analysts said.
+The OPEC+ meeting took only 20 minutes, shortest in the group's history, indicating unity among its members and their confidence in the market's recovery, analysts said.

+OPEC+ data shows the group is now more upbeat about the pace of rebalancing in the oil market than it was a month ago.

-Saudi Energy Minister Prince Abdulaziz bin Salman said there has been solid demand recovery in the United States and China and he believes that the pace of COVID-19 vaccine rollouts can only lead to further rebalancing of the global oil market.
+Saudi Energy Minister Prince Abdulaziz bin Salman said solid demand recovery in the United States and China and the pace of COVID-19 vaccine rollouts can only lead to further rebalancing of the global oil market.

-"The market is optimistic that growing summer travel and reopening economies will easily accommodate additional OPEC+ production increases and even a possible Iranian return to the market," said Stephen Brennock of oil broker PVM.
+"We expect oil prices to move well beyond $70 per barrel towards mid-year," said Norbert Rucker, analyst at Swiss bank Julius Baer.

-Analysts also say that the slow progress of Iran nuclear talks provides breathing room for demand to catch up before Iranian oil returns to the market.
+Analysts also said the slow progress of the Iran nuclear talks provides breathing room for demand to catch up before Iranian oil returns to the market if a deal is reached.

-Diplomats said the meeting will wrap up the latest round of talks and adjourn discussions for at least a week.

-"The delay is pushing the threat of another 2 million barrels per day of oil (returning to the market) to later in the year, when further economic growth should buffer its impact," ANZ Research analysts said in a note.
+Investors also awaited industry data on U.S. crude inventories due later on Wednesday.
+Last week's U.S. crude stockpiles are expected to decline, while distillates are forecast to drop for the eighth consecutive week, a Reuters poll showed on Wednesday.

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)